Chumatlán

-Chumatlan is a municipality in Veracruz, Mexico.
+Chumatlan is a municipality in the Mexican state of Veracruz.

+Geography

 It is located in the middle of the state, about 105 km from state capital Xalapa.
 It has a surface of 36.19 km2.
 It is located at 20°12′N 97°36′W. The weather in Chumatlan is warm all year with rains in summer.

 The municipality is delimited to the north by Coyutla, to the north-east by Espinal, to the south-west by Mecatlán and to the east by Coxquihui.

+The weather in Chumatlan is warm all year with rains in summer.

+Products

 It produces principally maize, beans and coffee.

+Culture

 A celebration in honor to Virgen de la Natividad, patron of the town, takes place in September.